falloficarus22/falloficarus22/README.md

 ## Projects
 ### **BitGrad**
 A custom deep learning optimizer inspired by biological learning and gradient-based updates.
 Designed to experiment with alternative optimization behaviors beyond Adam/SGD.
-Inspired by Karpathy's micrograd
+Inspired by Karpathy's micrograd.

 ### **PPO Trading Agent**
 A reinforcement learning agent trained using **Proximal Policy Optimization** for algorithmic trading.